 The muscles working to push the baby out during a normal delivery can also squeeze out fluid from the baby’s lungs.
 That is why babies born via normal delivery are less likely to suffer from breathing difficulties.

-After knowing about the goodness of a natural birth, you must be wondering as to how our body can manage to go through this intricate process.
+After knowing about the goodness of natural birth, you must be wondering how our body can manage to go through this intricate process.
 Well, we will explain it next.

-Stage 1: It consists of three phases – latent, active, and transition – where the uterus effaces and dilates.
+Stage 1: It consists of three phases – latent, active, and transition – where the cervix effaces and dilates.

-This initial step lasts from six to ten hours in first-time pregnancy.
+This initial step lasts from six to ten hours in first-time pregnancies.
 In some cases, it can be longer or shorter.

-- Cervix thins out and opens by 3-4cm.
+- The cervix thins out and opens up to 3-4cm.

 - Contractions become frequent, occur irregularly between five and 30 minutes, and last for 30 to 45 seconds.

 - Abdominal discomfort is followed by a slightly pink discharge.
-This is the time you may be admitted in hospital and frequently checked for the degree of dilation (12).
+This is the time you may be admitted to the hospital and frequently checked for the degree of dilation (16).

 - Rest and take good care of yourself.

-- The best place to stay is home (or hospital).
+- The best place to stay is at home (or hospital).
 Do not move around a lot.

 - Have someone with you so that you can stay calm and be confident that you are not alone.

-- When contractions turn stronger, you should do relaxation and breathing exercises.
+- When contractions become stronger, you can do relaxation and breathing exercises.

 - With each contraction, you will feel severe pain and pressure in the abdomen and back.